 What is your role here at NNSA?
 How does it align to our mission?

-What is your cultural background?
-How has your personal background/experience shaped you and your approach to work?
+How has your personal background/experience shaped your work?

 What did you study in school and how did it impact you personally and professionally?

-Tell us a little about yourself – a fun fact, a personal hobby, and/or accolades achievements received.
+Tell us a little about yourself – a fun fact, a personal hobby, and/or accolades received.